- Fibroids are classified by numbers based on their location in the womb.

 High Intensity Focus Ultrasound (HIFU) uses strong ultrasound beam to burn fibroids to shrink them.

-This treatment uses high intensity ultrasound beams to target the fibroids.
-The ultrasound beams heat up the fibroids to 55-90 degC, causing cell death.
+This treatment uses high intensity ultrasound beams to target the fibroids, heating up the fibroids to 55-90 degC, causing cell death.

 HIFU has been shown to be safe for women wishing to get pregnant.
 However, it may not be suitable for women with abdomen or pelvic surgical scars.